scarsty/kys-cpp/licenses/README-sdl_image.txt

-This library is distributed under the terms of the zlib license:
+﻿This library is distributed under the terms of the zlib license:

   This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages